 P.O.6 Ability to develop novel solutions and/or display leadership attributes in solving interdisciplinary problems.

-P.O.7 Ability to establish advanced written, oral and visual communication and discussion, ability to defend one’s own novel opinions to experts in the field in international platforms and to set up effective communication to show competence in the field.
+ability to defend one’s own novel opinions to experts in the field in international platforms and to set up effective communication to show competence in the field.

 P.O.8 Ability to contribute to the solution of social, academical and ethical problems related to control and automation engineering, and to support improvement of these values